Fantasy Football: Matt Harmon's 13 candidates to be 2023's top-scoring WR

 Jaylen Waddle, Miami Dolphins

-As mentioned in the Hill section, the Dolphins passing game is so highly concentrated between these two receivers.
-That being said, there was a near-10% gap between Hill and Waddle from a target share standpoint.
+As mentioned in the Hill section, the Dolphins' passing game is highly concentrated between these two receivers.
+That said, there was a near-10% gap between Hill and Waddle from a target-share standpoint.
 As good as Waddle is, Hill is still the top dog on this team.

 If Hill missed time, however, Waddle would go to the moon.